BJB-Team/TechFind/README.md

 #### **A Job Poster Features**

-A Poster on signup will require the user enter:
+A Poster on sign up will require the user enter:

 - Username / Company
 - Email